 The businesses that get the most from using the Watertight Marketing methodology to structure their marketing operations, and get a common language into their organisation, are typically those looking to seriously scale things up.
-This is where you have a proven product or service that's starting to gain traction, but your systems need some attention to support the growth you have planned.
+This is where you have a proven product or service that’s starting to gain traction, but your systems need some attention to support the growth you have planned.
 For many, this means looking for investment.
 Two of our clients have secured £1m investment using the Watertight Marketing framework as part of their presentations.
-I've asked Accredited Consultant, Rachael Wheatley, to walk you through how you could do the same. ~ Bryony Thomas
+I’ve asked Certified Practitioner, Rachael Wheatley, to walk you through how you could do the same. ~ Bryony Thomas

 You’re building a business and you’ve got to a stage where, to develop further, you need external investment to help fund the next phase.

 This is the ‘Dragons’ Den’ point where you’re putting together a case to present to potential investors as to why they should spend their money on you and what they get in return.

 Firstly, decide what a good outcome would look like.
 It’s not a given that what you’ll walk out with is a cheque.
 There might be alternative next steps: a second meeting, or maybe some recommendations to take specific actions and come back.

 - Spark their interest and show how much you believe in this business.

 - Reassure them that it will be worth investing in you

 - Demonstrate your credibility around what you do and that you can run a business well.